 Shiga toxin-producing E. coli

 Enterohemorrhagic Escherichia coli (E. coli) produces a toxin (shiga toxin) that can cause severe damage to the lining of the intestine, and complications can result in serious kidney damage known as Hemolytic Uremic Syndrome (HUS).
 There are more than 60 different serotypes of shiga toxin-producing E. coli, but not all serotypes cause disease in humans.
-While limited research suggests that infection with shiga toxin-producing E. coli (STEC) is rare, the true prevalence is unknown due to testing deficiencies.
+While limited research suggests that infection with shiga toxin-producing E. coli (STEC) is not common, the true prevalence is unknown due to testing deficiencies.
 STEC are often divided into two categories based on serotype – O157 and non-O157 – and the majority of research focuses on the better-known O157 strains.
 It is unknown whether non-O157 strains cause more serious disease than O157 in the US.
 Other countries that have examined non-O157 disease found that 40%-50% of HUS cases were associated with non-O157 STEC, highlighting the need for additional laboratory testing and evaluation of non-O157 serotypes in the US.

 STEC infection typically begins with watery diarrhea (sometimes with abdominal pain, nausea, and vomiting), which may become bloody within one to two days.
 If the infection progresses to HUS (5%-8% of STEC cases), serious kidney damage can occur and can result in the need for kidney transplant or even death.
 Treatment of patients with known STEC diarrheal signs and symptoms is typically supportive in nature (e.g., rehydration).
 There have been conflicting results from studies of antimicrobial treatment and STEC.
 Because of the severity of illness that STEC can cause and lack of effective treatment, prevention measures based on the epidemiology of the disease are critical to decreasing morbidity and mortality.